Edinburgh Halal Food Guide

 Where to Find Halal Food in Edinburgh

-*As per every content on this blog, please double-check the halal status with each restaurant as suppliers could change.
+*As per all content on this blog, please double-check the halal status with each restaurant as suppliers could change.

 Mosque Kitchen

-Mosque Kitchen is known, not just for Muslims but to locals & tourists alike for cheap and no-frills delicious Indian food.
-The small canteen-style eatery started out only for Mosque attendees but later opened its doors to the rest of the community.
+Mosque Kitchen is known, not just for Muslims but to locals & tourists alike, for cheap and no-frills delicious Indian food.
+The small canteen-style eatery started out only for Mosque attendees but later opened its doors to the rest of the community and its popularity skyrocketed ever since.
 It is fantastic halal food at great prices, and one that must not be missed when in Edinburgh!

 Laila Brunch & Lunch

 You won’t miss Laila Brunch & Lunch with its striking pink facade.
-Aesthetics aside, the food was fairly decent there and it’s fully halal.
-The cafe is centrally located on Cockburn Street in Old Town Edinburgh, making it most ideal for a brunch stop before sightseeing.
+Aesthetics aside, the food was fairly decent, and it’s fully halal.
+The cafe is centrally located on Cockburn Street in Old Town Edinburgh, making it ideal for a brunch stop before sightseeing.
 You can read more about our experience at Laila Edinburgh here.

 Halal status: All meats served are halal